rotted trillium start. dont know which one as I had unskilled worker plant them.

 The plant itself grows anywhere from 12 to 18 inches and blooms in spring.
 It is also known as red trillium, wake-robin, and stinking Benjamin, prefers moist, well-drained fertile soil with a neutral to acidic pH and benefits from a yearly application of organic matter.
 It does well in either half sun/half shade or full shade.
 The best planting times are late summer when the plant is dormant or early fall.
 As the petals wither, they leave behind a berry-like fruit, and the strong smell of the Trillium attracts pollinators, usually green flies.
 It does not produce nectar, so bees are not drawn to it.
 Herbalists also used the plant in early medicinal treatment for gangrene and tumors and Native Americans for childbirth.

 Toad Shade trillium

-Red Trillium plants are perennials and are part of the lily family.
-These plants produce beautiful red flowers, but they should not be picked.
-Like most plants, picking the flowers can stress the plants.
+Red Trillium produces beautiful red flowers, but they should not be picked.
 Red Trilliums can be found in nature in areas that are dense and moist.
-They are often found in forests or woodlands.
+Trillium Plants are often found in forests or woodlands.

 Red Trilliums growing seasons are USDA zones 4 to 9.
 The seeds of these plants can take as little as one month to germinate, but it's not uncommon to take three months.
 Usually, their height is more than a foot, and most don't reach that height.
 You can see these flowers bloom in April, May, or June.
 Bloom colors can be pink, red, or a deep dark red.
-Some parts of this plant are edible, but it's important to know exactly which parts.
+Some parts of this plant are edible, but it's essential to know precisely which sections.

 Beige Trillium, a must have for any garden